 While the large intestines have trillions of bacterias in them, the small intestines have relatively few.
 SIBO is as the name implies: the small intestines have an overgrowth of bacteria when they shouldn’t.

 Contributing factors to SIBO can be NSAIDs, chronic stress, inflammation, constipation, bowel surgery, and more.
-For some of us, SIBO can be a co-condition of endometriosis and contribute to our endobelly, digestive problems, or non-digestive problems (as I saw in my own case, explained further below!)
-One very small study of 50 people with endometriosis found that 40 of them had SIBO.
+For some of us, SIBO can be a co-condition of endometriosis and contribute to our endobelly, digestive problems, or non-digestive problems (as I saw in my own case with my histamine intolerance, explained further below!)

 With SIBO, it’s important to work with a qualified doctor who has experience with SIBO.